 2. Refinance Your Current Mobile Home Mortgage Loan 💰

 Another viable option would be to refinance your current mobile or manufactured home mortgage loan and take cash out.
-Oftentimes you can lower your interest rate and your monthly mortgage payment too!
+Often, you can lower your interest rate and your monthly mortgage payment, too!

 Top Mobile Home Refi Specialists ✅

-In addition to the aforementioned manufactured and mobile home mortgage lenders, there are a few mobile home refinance specialists:
+In addition to the manufactured and mobile home mortgage lenders mentioned previously, there are a few mobile home refinance specialists nationwide:

 - 21st Mortgage Corporation – Available in most states.
 Consolidation / cash-out options require a minimum credit score of 600.

-- Triad Financial Services – The home must have been constructed after 1976, a double-wide with at least 600 SQFT of living space, be affixed of a permanent foundation and must be on land or a lot that is also being financed.
+- Triad Financial Services – The home must have been constructed after 1976, be a double-wide with at least 600 sq. ft. of living space, affixed to a permanent foundation, and must be on land or a lot that is also being financed.
 Available to most states.

-- Manufactured Nationwide – 85% FHA, 100% VA and USDA manufactured cash-out refinance loans; 100% Streamline refinance loans; homes cannot be in a park or on leased land.
+- Manufactured Nationwide – 80% FHA, 90% VA, and 90% USDA manufactured cash-out refinance loans; 100% streamline refinance loans; homes cannot be in a park or on leased land.
 Available in all 50 states.

-Then there are comparison shopping websites that allow you to get a free home refinance quote from multiple lenders at the same time to see what you might qualify for.
+Then there are comparison shopping websites that allow you to receive free home refinance quotes from multiple lenders to see what you might qualify for with each.
 Select the best option from the available offers to move forward.

 Final Thoughts on Mobile Home Equity Loans 🏠

-Obtaining a home equity loan on a mobile home can be an uphill battle for many people.
-No matter what, borrowers should have a decent credit history, verifiable income, and a healthy credit score in order to qualify for the lowest APR mobile home equity loan, home equity line of credit, home refinance, or personal loan.
+Obtaining a home equity loan on a mobile home can be difficult for most people.
+However, there are other options worth considering, too.
+Either way, borrowers should have a decent credit history, verifiable income, and a healthy credit score to qualify for the lowest APR mobile home equity loan, line of credit, cash-out refinance, or personal loan.